 However, in face recognition where the data are labeled, a projection is often required to emphasize the discrimination between the clusters.
 Both PCA and 2DPCA may fail to accomplish this, no matter how easy the task is, as they are unsupervised techniques.
 The directions that maximize the scatter of the data might not be as adequate to discriminate between clusters.
-In this paper, our proposed approach can straightforwardly take into consideration data labeling, which makes the performance of recognition system better.
-The remainder of this paper is organized as follows: In Section 2, the 2DPCA method is reviewed.
-The idea of the proposed method and its algorithm are described in Section 3.
-In Section 4, experimental results are presented on the ORL and Yale face databases to demonstrate the effectiveness of our method.
+In this paper, our proposed approaches can straightforwardly take into consideration data labeling, which makes the performance of recognition system better.
+The remainder of this paper is organized as follows: In Section 2, the PCA and 2DPCA methods are reviewed.
+The idea of the proposed methods and their algorithms are described in Section 3.
+In Section 4, experimental results are presented on the ORL face databases to demonstrate the effectiveness of our methods.
 Finally, conclusions are presented in Section 5.